AdobeDocs/experience-platform.en/help/edge/datastreams/configure.md

 >[!IMPORTANT]
 >
->When enabling a datastream for Platform, take note of the Platform sandbox that you are currently using, as displayed in the top ribbon of the Data Collection UI.
+>When enabling a datastream for Platform, take note of the Platform sandbox that you are currently using, as displayed in the top ribbon of the UI.
 >
 >![Selected sandbox](../images/datastreams/overview/platform-sandbox.png)
 >